seleniumbase/SeleniumBase/README.md

 self.switch_to_default_content()  # Exit the iFrame when you're done
 ```

-<h4>Handling Pop-Up Alerts</h4>
+🔵 Handling Pop-Up Alerts:

-What if your test makes an alert pop up in your browser?
+<p>What if your test makes an alert pop up in your browser?
 No problem.
-You need to switch to it and either accept it or dismiss it:
+You need to switch to it and either accept it or dismiss it:</p>

 ```python
 self.wait_for_and_accept_alert()